Cal Raleigh Player Props: Mariners vs. White Sox

 Cal Raleigh At The Plate

-- Raleigh has an RBI in 16 of 57 games this year, with multiple RBI in eight of them.
+- Raleigh has an RBI in 16 of 58 games this season, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.